Bash Script Arguments

 $2, the third with

-Variables in a bash script can be set using the
+Variables in a bash script are set using the

 read command can be used to prompt the user for input.
 It will continue to read user input until the Enter key is pressed.